oscar0812/pokeapi-v2-java/README.md

     // get the oject information from API
     MoveCategory mc = MoveCategory.getByName(nar.getName());

-    // getMoves() returns an ArrayList the api does not return the complete
+    // getMoves() returns an ArrayList.
+The api does not return the complete
     // information per object, but does set the url.
-The get will use this
+The get function
-    // url and fetch its information
-    for(Move move: mc.getMoves()) {
+    // uses the url and fetches its information for(Move move: mc.getMoves()) {
         System.out.println(move.get());
     }